 It is not the tongue that does the tasting

-You can get a sense of the fact that the taste sensation is more that just something that takes place in the mouth by holding your nose when tasting something.
-Most of us are familiar with that feeling, when we have a cold, of food tasting of almost nothing.
+You can get a sense of the fact that the taste sensation is more than just something that takes place in the mouth by holding your nose when tasting something.
+Most of us are familiar with that feeling when we have a cold, of food tasting like almost nothing.
 As Rasmus Bredahl puts it, it is like "tasting in black and white."

 Cerebral entertainment in a liquorice ball

 In his book, Neurogastronomy Rasmus Bredahl picks the toasted hot dog as a key example of the total, perfect taste sensation, which contains all five of the basic tastes: sweet, sour, bitter, salty and umami.

 “In purely sensory terms, the hot dog really hits the mark.
 You get sweetness from the bread, saltiness from the sausage, bitterness from the mustard, sourness from the gherkin and umami from the ketchup.
 There is also the bendiness of the sausage and the crispness of the fried onions to complement the soft feel of the bread.
 The brain really has some exciting impressions to work on.”

 Another example of a holistic sensory experience could be a liquorice ball with a crispy shell, creamy chocolate and an elastic liquorice core.
 How does such a liquorice ball 'entertain' the brain?